A great benefit of being a small school is that each pupil is known and valued within a caring, stimulating and disciplined environment.

 The Tutor System

 Each pupil in the Preparatory School is assigned a form teacher, in the Senior School a form tutor, and this member of staff is responsible for monitoring the pupils’ progress and welfare throughout the year.
 It is hoped that pupils and their form teachers/tutors will develop a relationship with each other so that successes can be celebrated together and problems or concerns that arise can be resolved.
 Form teacher/tutor comments on reports will reflect a close understanding of how a pupil is faring.

 Form/tutor groups meet daily at morning registration.
-Each pupil is a member of one of three Houses (Castlemaine, Essex and Raleigh) and there are regular House and inter-House activities and competitions.
-A pupil transferring from the Preparatory School into the Senior School will remain in the same House, as will siblings.
+Each pupil is a member of one of four Houses named after local castles (Arundel, Bodiam, Carisbrooke and Dover) and there are regular House and inter-House activities and competitions.
+A pupil transferring from the Preparatory School into the Senior School will remain in the same House, as will siblings where possible.
 House competition is principally of a sporting nature; however Chess, Music, Drama and Debating currently flourish.
 House meetings are held fortnightly.
 All members of teaching staff are assigned to a House, and offer support to the Head of House with House activities.

 In today’s culture it is not unusual during the teenage years for a period of counselling to be helpful.
 The counselling provides a place where the pupil can talk about whatever is on their mind and causing them stress.
 For example, relationships with their family or friends, worrying feelings and emotions or upsetting memories.
 It is now much better understood how emotional issues can impact a pupil’s ability to focus on their work and get the most out of life.